raspibolt/raspibolt/guide/bonus/raspberry-pi/homer.md

 You're set!
 You can now use the dashboard to have a quick access to your self-hosted web services and some external websites.
 If you have installed bonus programs like [Mempool](../bitcoin/mempool.md), [ThunderHub](../lightning/thunderhub.md), [LNBits](../lightning/lnbits.md), Bitfeed, LNDg, Lightning Terminal etc, you can add them to your dashboard.

-🔍 *Note:* If you want to tweak the dashboard to your own taste, .
-Search for compatible icons on the [Font Awesome webpage](https://fontawesome.com/icons){:target="_blank"}.
-Read about styling options on the [Bulma CSS framework webapge](https://bulma.io/documentation/components/message/#colors){:target="_blank"}.
-After a change, save the YAML file and refresh the dashboard in your browser.

 ---

 ## Personalize your homepage